Alcázar de San Juan: Modern era

 By the early 16th century, Alcázar thrived as town of the Priory of St. John (extending across territory in the current-day provinces of Toledo and Ciudad Real), parallel to the relative decline of its capital of Consuegra.
 In the context of the struggles over the control of the priory and its ensuing split between Antonio de Estúñiga and Diego de Toledo, Alcázar reportedly became part of the latter's possessions.
 The territory was not reunited until 1566.
+Since the 16th century, a saltpetre factory operated in Alcázar, using rocks from the nearby site of Los Sitios located to the east of the town.
+By the late 18th century, the plant had 12 cauldrons producing 5,000 arrobas of salpetre on an annual basis.